Li-Jesse-Jiaze/ov_hloc/ReadMe.md

 roslaunch ov_msckf subscribe.launch config:=euroc_mav # term 1
 rosrun loop_hloc loop_hloc_node ~/workspace/catkin_ws_ov/src/ov_secondary/config/master_config.yaml # term 2
 rviz # term 3
-rosbag play V1_01_easy.bag # term 4
+rosbag play your/dataset/path/V1_01_easy.bag # term 4
 ```

 select `config/vins_rviz_config.rviz` as config in rviz

-The pose graph is not very smooth when I tested it on my laptop(RTX 2060 Max-Q 65W).
+The pose graph was not very smooth when I tested it on my laptop(RTX 2060 Max-Q 65W).
 This is mainly because my NetVLAD is using a VGG16 (it tooks more than 50ms for each frame 😠).
-It would be better to use a lighter network (e.g. Mobile Net) and fine-tuning it for your application scenario to describe the images for NetVLAD.
+It would be better to use a lighter backbone (e.g. MobileNetV3) and fine-tuning NetVLAD for your application scenario.

 Here's a simple [video](https://www.bilibili.com/video/bv1KP4y1F73M) of it working with VINS-Fusion.